Netizen-alt/Fivem-Globalban/README.md

 [MIT license](https://opensource.org/licenses/MIT).

-# Service GlobalBan For Fivem Script Server Only U
+# Service GlobalBan For Fivem Script Server Only Your